dpb85/RNAseq-Project/README.md

 For aligning these reads with the refence sequence, Bowtie will be used.

-Count Reads per gene model (HTseq)
-- Differential expression analysis
-(DEseq2 in R)
+Reads will be counted with HTseq.

+Differental expression will be determined using DEseq2 in R.